Tenacious D: Rize of the Fenix (2008–2012)

-Post-Apocalypto and touring (2012–present)
+Post-Apocalypto (2012–2022)

 In June 2012, when asked about a sequel to Tenacious D in The Pick of Destiny, Black stated that the band had "found a loophole with the internet and animated shorts.
-That’s the world we’re looking to dive into, and not just for money, mainly for art."
+That's the world we’re looking to dive into, and not just for money, mainly for art."
 The band would mention later on in that year that they may make an Internet series "exclusive to YouTube."
 The project was a fantasy for Black and Gass for a few years, until the Donald Trump presidential campaign inspired them to write a post-apocalyptic comedy in 2016.

-On February 5, 2016, Black was a guest on BBC Radio 2's Chris Evans Breakfast Show.
-When asked about the status of the band, Black confirmed that they were working on a new album.
-Stating that they were "very slow," Black suggested that it would likely be completed in 2018.
-Black also mentioned that so far they just had a few song titles.

-In 2017, while on promotion for the film, Jumanji: Welcome to the Jungle, Black stated on the British radio station, Kerrang Radio, that Tenacious D had created an animated series, and that the fourth album would be called Tenacious D in Post-Apocalypto.

 In 2018, before performing at Hell & Heaven Metal Fest in Mexico City, the band entered the stage to a short studio snippet of their new song "Post-Apocalypto Theme".
 The night after this, Black asked the audience at Shaky Knees Music Festival in Atlanta, Georgia whether they had seen The Pick of Destiny and that "part 2 is coming out in October".
 He went to state that "I don't know where you will be able to see it, but we have decided it's happening and it's coming out.
 Rocktober".

-Tenacious D in Post-Apocalypto was released as six individual episodes on YouTube.
-These would be uploaded from September 28 to November 2.
-Columbia Records would release the album Post-Apocalypto on the November 2.
+Tenacious D in Post-Apocalypto was released as six individual episodes on YouTube uploaded from September 28 to November 2, with Columbia Records releasing Post-Apocalypto on the last day.